Born: 1949 - Piedmont, Italy

-No one can live in the aesthetically rich and varied Italy without it seeping into one’s pores.
+No one can grow us in the aesthetically rich and varied Italian landscape without it seeping into one’s pores.
 For Mauro, the Impressionists, Post-Impressionists and Expressionists and particularly their use of light and colour made the biggest impact.
 Matisse, Cézanne, Monet and Manet from the European stable and in South Africa, G. Goodman, Hugo Naudé and Titto Fasciciotti were also big influences.

 He is able to combine colours in support and contrast in a way that thrills not only us the “viewers”, but also other South African artists.
 He is an artist’s artist and could well command master classes were he not so humbly focused.

-Main subjects depicted in all sizes are landscapes from Southern Africa and Europe, Seascapes, Tuscan buildings and landscapes, his beloved African market scenes and wood carrier women, still lifes and interiors.
+Main subjects depicted in all sizes in his paintings are landscapes from Southern Africa and Europe, Seascapes, Tuscan buildings and landscapes, his beloved African market scenes and wood carrier women, still lifes and interiors.
 Mauro has also done a series of abstract art.